AB-xdev/blog-test/_posts/2024-07-29-tci-introduction.md

 So as we can see in the best case (D) there is a near 50% speed improvement when compared to running the tests conventional manor (A).

 #### 2.2.
 Optimized Testcontainers Network
-It has an optimized implementation of Testcontainers Network
+An optimized implementation of Testcontainers Network is used:
   <table>
   <tr>
   <td>